cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/events/SimEvent.rst

 scheduledBy
 ^^^^^^^^^^^

-.. java:method::  int scheduledBy()
+.. java:method::  SimEntity scheduledBy()
    :outertype: SimEvent

-   Gets the unique id number of the entity which scheduled this event.
+   Gets the entity which scheduled this event.

 setDestination
 ^^^^^^^^^^^^^^

-.. java:method::  SimEvent setDestination(int destination)
+.. java:method::  SimEvent setDestination(SimEntity destination)
    :outertype: SimEvent

    Sets the destination entity of this event, that defines its destination.